Fire and rescue services

 Before travelling under the VWP, you must apply and be pre-approved via the ESTA.

-US authorities recommend that you apply as soon as you know you'll be travelling.
+US authorities recommend applying as soon as you know you'll be travelling.
 ESTA approvals can take up to 72 hours.

 ESTAs are valid for 2 years and for multiple entries.